 As a UAE resident, you can apply for a freelance permit through the Dubai Development Authority for AED 7500.

 If you don’t live in the UAE, you must pay for the freelance permit (AED 7500) (annual permit cost) + AED 2000 (Annual establishment card cost) and the freelance visa fees.

 The UAE government has offered many other ways to get a freelancer visa through the free zone to make things easier.
 Some free zones in the UAE offer freelance visas and permits, and you can easily apply online.

 Some of the UAE cities have free zones like Abu Dhabi.
 For example, the Abu Dhabi Department of Economic Development recently announced that freelancers could live and work in the UAE.
 Also, the Ajman Free Zone offers freelance visas in 40 categories costing AED 6000.

-Below are some of the cities and free zones that offer freelance licenses and visas in the UAE.
+Below are some cities and free zones offering freelance licenses and visas in the UAE.
 Each free zone has its own set of rules and freelancer categories.

 Ras Al Khaimah